scanno/nl.scanno.mqtt/README.md

 - The ability to specify the loaction accuracy in meters.
 Default is set at 100 meters.
 If the accuracy is worse than 100 meters, the received event will be ignored.

+Changes in version 0.3.8
+- Set compatibility to support 1.x

 Changes in version 0.3.7:
 - Hopefully fixed crash when first time installed and change settings.